 Roots don’t live in isolation.
 They are surrounded by a community of microscopic organisms that impact plant health and modify its ability to overcome stressful conditions.

-Some of these microbes, called endophytes, live inside the plant and can help it defend against diseases like Huanglongbing (HLB), or citrus greening.
+Some of these microbes, called endophytes, live inside the plant and can help it defend against diseases like Huanglongbing (HLB) or citrus greening.
 Studies have found, for example, that citrus trees showing no symptoms of HLB often host a greater number and variety of these helpful microbes.
-Specifically, a bacterium called Bacillus subtilis appears to boost a citrus tree’s natural defenses, with its presence linked to milder disease symptoms.
+Specifically, a bacillus called Bacillus subtilis appears to boost a citrus tree’s natural defenses, with its presence linked to milder disease symptoms.

 Learning how roots work is not about stressing trees with drought.
-It’s about using water more efficiently and wisely.
+It’s about using water more efficiently and wisely

 Take-Home Messages